Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 13.4% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 30 trips per day across all routes, resulting in approximately nine weekly trips per individual stop.
+According to the 2021 Census, only 13.4% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages around 30 trips per day across all routes, equating to approximately 9 weekly trips per individual stop.

 Frequently Asked Questions - Transport